awslabs/idf-modules/modules/storage/opensearch/README.md

 - `solution-name`: a unique name for this deployment (must be used with `solution-id`)
 - `solution-version`: a unique version for this deployment

+The parameters `(solution-*)` will resolve a custom text that is used as a description of the stack if populated.
 ### Module Metadata Outputs

 - `OpenSearchDomainEndpoint`: the endpoint name of the OpenSearch Domain